locka99/opcua/README.md

 ## Crypto

-At the moment crypto isn't implemented fully however OpenSSL is a dependency of opcua and you must be able to build it.
-You are advised to read the OpenSSL [documentation](https://github.com/sfackler/rust-openssl) for that to set up your environment.
+You are advised to read the OpenSSL [documentation](https://github.com/sfackler/rust-openssl) to set up your environment.

 ### Certificate pki structure